yangcao77/odo-fork/docs/IDP-YAML.md

       value: value

   tasks:
+    # Task containers will ALWAYS stay up and be reused after they are used (eg they will never be disposed of after a single use).

+    # Tasks that share the same build image will ALWAYS run in the same container during a scenario.
+    # - Tasks that share a build image value, must have the exact same volume mappings, or the IDP is invalid and should not be executed.

     - name: maven-build
       buildImage: docker.io/maven:3.6
       command: /scripts/build.sh # could also just be a normal command ala `mvn clean package`
+      # Tasks containers will always be started with a command to tail -f /dev/null, so that they persist.
+The actual tasks themselves will be run w/ kubectl exec

       workingDirectory: /codewind-workspace-mount-point # optional, where in the container to run the command

       logs: # Ability to reference arbitrary log file types that aren't included in container stderr/stdout